HarishBattu06/docuquery-ai/USER_ACQUISITION.md

 ## 1. 🎯 Objective

-The goal of this strategy is to attract, onboard, and retain users for the **PDF Chat Assistant**, an AI-powered tool that enables users to upload and interact with PDF documents using natural language queries.
+The goal of this strategy is to attract, onboard, and retain users for the **DOCU QUERY AI**, an AI-powered tool that enables users to upload and interact with PDF documents using natural language queries.
 The strategy focuses on increasing visibility, usage, and community engagement with minimal marketing budget.

 ## 2. 🧑‍💻 Target Audience